bfanselow/Python-Tutorials/Exceptions/README.md

     cleanup_all_files()
 ```

-#### Use "else" to perform cleanup tasks only on success.
+#### Use "else" for performing cleanup tasks only on success.
 Here, w only log on failure, but don't abort
 ```
 try:
     do_some_file_operations(some_arg)